Jswig/sklearn-progestimator/pypi_long_description.md

 A scikit-learn estimator which wraps another estimator to provide facilities for time series problems where previous predictions are used as features.

 ## Description

-When calling `estimator.fit(X,y)`, `y` with time lag 1 is appended to `X`.
+When calling `model.fit(X,y)`, `y` with time lag 1 is appended to `X` before fitting the model.
-When calling `estimator.predict(X)`, for each sample in X, the prediction is made using as an additional feature the previous for `y` (either true or predicted).
+When calling `model.predict(X)`, for each sample in `X`, the prediction uses the previous known value for `y` (either true or predicted) as an additional feature.

 ## Usage

 This estimator implements the standard `estimator` API.
-As scuh, it should play nice with other scikit-learn objects
+As such, it should play nice with other scikit-learn objects

-Wrapping an estimator
+Example of wrapping an existing estimator:
 ```python
 >>> from sklearn.linear_model import LinearRegression
     from progestimator.prog_regression import ProgressiveRegression